-Validating Your Emotions Amidst the Coronavirus Pandemic
+Validating Your Emotions Amidst the COVID-19 Pandemic

 As the Coronavirus Pandemic wears on, many of my clients have shared about emotions they are struggling with and ways they are judging themselves for how they are currently feeling.
 Today, I want to talk about why the emotions you are experiencing in the midst of this crisis are valid, and how you can begin taking the steps to validate how you feel without minimizing or second-guessing your emotional experiences.